froots/froots.github.io/_services/tech-lead-coaching.md

 There's a short form to fill out, and then I'll get back to you as soon as I can to get the ball rolling.

 To give everyone enough attention, __I have a maximum of five coaching students__.
 If you miss out, it may be 6 months or more until there's a free slot.

+---

+{% include front-end-laundry-list-optin.html title="Not ready for private coaching yet?" %}